Jquijioc/461FinalProject/README.md

 Installation of the Dataset must be done in a directory level above the repo

 1. Make a housing folder for the repo.
-This is where you will doownload the kaggle dataset
+This is where you will download the kaggle dataset.
+An example of this could be /AircraftIdentify/repo/, with AircraftIdentify being your housing folder

-Download Dataset:
+2. Download Dataset:
 https://www.kaggle.com/datasets/a2015003713/militaryaircraftdetectiondataset

 2. Clone the repo inside the housing folder